Former British PM Cameron 'truly sorry' for Brexit divisions

 LONDON — Former British Prime Minister David Cameron says he is "truly sorry" for the chaos and division caused by Brexit, but still defends holding the vote that triggered Britain's messy divorce from the European Union.

-After taking office in 2010, Cameron campaigned for the U.K. to remain in the E.U. after calling the June 2016 referendum.
+Cameron, who took office in 2010, campaigned for the U.K. to remain in the E.U. after calling the June 2016 referendum.
 He resigned the morning after the country voted to leave.

 "I am truly sorry to have seen the country I love so much suffer uncertainty and division in the years since then," Cameron said in an interview published Saturday.